openstack-archive/bareon/README.md

 In order to be able to use another specific data format one can implement his own data driver and install it independently.
 Bareon uses stevedore to find installed drivers.
-A new driver needs to be exposed via fuel_agent.driver setuptools name space.
+A new driver needs to be exposed via bareon.driver setuptools name space.
 See for example setup.cfg file where entry points are defined.

 One can also take a look at ```contrib``` directory for some additional examples.